lqc/thinkcspy/source/pygame.rst

        the_text = my_font.render('Hello, world!', True, (0,0,0))
        surface.blit(the_text, (10, 10))

-We'll demonstrate these two features by counting the frames --- the iterations of the game loop --- and keeping some timing information.
+We'll demonstrate these two new features by counting the frames --- the iterations of the game loop --- and keeping some timing information.
 On each frame, we'll display the frame count, and the frame rate.
 We will only update the frame rate after every 500 frames, when we'll look at the timing interval and can do the calculations.

 .. sourcecode:: python
     :linenos:

-    import pygame      # for graphics and GUI import time
+    import pygame        # for graphics
+    import time

     def main():

         pygame.init()    # prepare the PyGame module for use main_surface = pygame.display.set_mode((480, 240))
-        light_blue = (0, 200, 255)

-        # load an image to draw for the queens.
+        # Load an image to draw.
+Substitute your own.
+        # PyGame handles gif, jpg, png, etc. image types.
         ball = pygame.image.load("ball.png")

+        # Create a font for rendering text
         my_font = pygame.font.SysFont('Courier', 16)

         frame_count = 0